barryclark/jekyll-now/reading_list.md

   - Nemesis Games by James S. A. Corey
   - Babylon's Ashes by James S. A. Corey
   - Persepolis Rising by James S. A. Corey

+  ## 2018
+ __Fiction__
+  - Leviathan Wakes by James S. A. Corey
+  - Caliban's War by James S. A. Corey
+  - Abaddon's Gate by James S. A. Corey